NguyenPhamCode4You/ai-home-lab-docker-compose/transcribe/VesselReport_Final_Documentation.md

-# Vessel Report System in BBC BVMS
+# BBC BVMS Vessel Report System & Integration with WFOS

-## Complete Maritime Voyage Management Guide
+## A Comprehensive Document for Operations, Development, and Data Integrity Teams

 ---